felangel/bloc/docs/coreconcepts.md

 [main.dart](_snippets/core_concepts/streams_main.dart.md ':include')

-Now that we have a basic understand of how `Streams` work in Dart we're ready to learn about the core component of the bloc package: a `Cubit`.
+Now that we have a basic understanding of how `Streams` work in Dart we're ready to learn about the core component of the bloc package: a `Cubit`.

 ## Cubit